zquestz/omniauth-google-oauth2/README.md

   Defaults to `original`.

 * `image_size`: The size of the user's profile picture.
 The image returned will have width equal to the given value and variable height, according to the `image_aspect_ratio` chosen.
-Additionally, a picture with specific width and height can be request by setting this option to a hash with `:width` and `:height` as keys.
-If only `:width` or `:height` is specified, a picture whose width or height is closest to the requested size and requested aspect ratio will be returned.
+Additionally, a picture with specific width and height can be requested by setting this option to a hash with `width` and `height` as keys.
+If only `width` or `height` is specified, a picture whose width or height is closest to the requested size and requested aspect ratio will be returned.
 Defaults to the original width and height of the picture.

 * `access_type`: Defaults to `offline`, so a refresh token is sent to be used when the user is not present at the browser.
 Can be set to `online`.